Puerto Rican immigration to Hawaii: Music

-Puerto Ricans in Hawaii
+Puerto Ricans in Hawaii and centennial

+On December 23, 2000 the Puerto Ricans in Hawaii celebrated a centennial celebration.
+They published a Puerto Ricans of Hawaii recipe book featuring how the people managed to prepare their cuisine in Hawaii, improvising with other ingredients when necessary.
+Los Pleneros de la 21, a bomba and plena musical group were part of the celebration.

-The following table is in accordance to the U.S. Census 2000 Data for the State of Hawaii.
+The following table is in accordance with the U.S. Census 2000 Data for the State of Hawaii.
 Despite having left Puerto Rico long ago, and being a product of intermarriages, many still identify as Puerto Rican when some Puerto Rican heritage exists in their family history.